Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tool_settings/fill.rst

 Selecting a Brush and Material
 ------------------------------

-On the Topbar select the brush and material to use with the tool.
+In the Topbar select the brush and material to use with the tool.

 Brush
    The :ref:`ui-data-block` to select a preset brush type or a custom brush.